sdaqo/anipy-cli/.github/ISSUE_TEMPLATE/bug_report.md

  - Maybe something else that is specific to your platform and may have impact on the bug

 **Additional context**
-Add any other context about the problem here.
+Add any other context about the problem here, e.g. your config if related.